blanfried/Oso-Tech/content/english/termsofservice.md

 #### 5. CANCELLATION
 See our [FAQ](../faq/) or [Subscription Policy](../) (coming soon...) for refund and cancellation details.

-If you are unsatisfied with our Services, please email us at osowsco@gmail.com or call us at (888) 716-9467.
+If you are unsatisfied with our Services, please email us at osowsco@gmail.com or visit our [Contact](../contact/) page.

 ---